-It was already late afternoon, when we’ve got back to where we’ve started the trail … and as we’ve left the forest, I saw this image of a fallen tree …
+It was already late afternoon, when we got back from where we started the trail earlier that morning … and as we left the forest, I saw this image of a fallen tree …

 A perfect pattern at the bottom of a fallen tree

-And, once again, we’ve ended our day with a last stroll through beautiful autumn colors – must be my favorite season!
+And, once again, we ended our day with a last stroll through beautiful autumn colours – must be my favorite season!

 Just splendid …

-We were quite exhausted when we’ve got back to our hotel room … but it was a really great walk!
+We were quite exhausted when we got back to our hotel room … but it was a really great walk!

-Our bus back to Whangaparaoa leaves again early tomorrow morning – we are happy that we’ve decided to visit this part of New Zealand.
+Our bus back to Whangaparaoa leaves again early tomorrow morning – we were quite happy that we decided to visit this part of New Zealand.